“ETHICAL BEHAVIOR IS DOING THE RIGHT THING WHEN NO ONE ELSE IS WATCHING- EVEN WHEN DOING THE WRONG THING IS LEGAL.”

 Guides: We would love to have you on board as an official supporter of Release Over 20.
 We will promote your guide business on our social media as sponsors in turn for encouraging your clients to enter the program.
 When your clients catch a fish, make sure they credit your business on the entry form.
 We will track the leading guides by state.
 Please contact us to get started.

-Corporate Sponsors: We are soliciting corporate sponsors of in-kind donations to give away in quarterly drawings for program entries.
+Corporate Sponsors: We are soliciting corporate sponsors of in-kind donations to give away in monthly drawings for program entries.
 In turn, we will promote your business as sponsors of our program on our website and social media platforms.
 Please contact us for details.

 2020 Release Over 20 Corporate Sponsors